 The Remuneration committee comprises Peter Cockburn as Chairman and Bruce McNaught.
-The committee considers and recommends to the Board the framework for the remuneration of the executive directors of the Company and any other senior management.
-It further considers and recommends to the Board the total individual package of each executive director including bonuses, incentive payments and share options or other share awards.
-In addition, subject to existing contractual obligations, it reviews the design of all share incentive plans for approval by the Board and the Company's shareholders and, for each such plan, recommends whether awards are made and, if so, the overall amount of such awards, the individual awards to executive directors and performance targets to be used.
+The committee considers and recommends to the Board the framework for the remuneration of the executive director of the Company and any other member of senior management.
+It considers and recommends to the Board the total individual termination package of each executive director including bonuses, incentive payments and share options or other share awards.
+In addition, subject to existing contractual obligations, it reviews the design of all share incentive plans for approval by the Board and the Company's shareholders and, for each such plan, recommends whether awards are made and, if so, the overall amount of such awards, the individual awards to executive directors and performance targets to be used in assessing performance.
+Director remuneration is determined by board of directors.
 No director is involved in decisions concerning his own remuneration.